writetome51/get-array-copy/README.md

-These are array-handling functions that return data from the array but do not modify the array.
+Returns an identical but independent copy, not linked by reference to original array.

+Example:

+let arr = [1,2,3,4,5];

+let copy = getCopy(arr);